Omarbousfer/alx-system_engineering-devops/0x02-shell_redirections/README.md

 12) script counts the number of directories and sub-directories in the current directory

 13) script displays the 10 newest files in the current directory

+14) script  takes a list of words as input and prints only words that appear exactly once